bungle/lua-resty-hoedown/README.md

 # lua-resty-hoedown

-`lua-resty-hoedown` is a Markdown, SmartyPants, buffer, and HTML/URL escaping library implementing LuaJIT bindings to [Hoedown](https://github.com/hoedown/hoedown).
+`lua-resty-hoedown` is a Markdown, SmartyPants, buffer, and HTML and href/url escaping library implementing LuaJIT bindings to
+[Hoedown](https://github.com/hoedown/hoedown).

 ## Hello World with lua-resty-hoedown